 Closing the Gap - PBS Co-payment Measure

-The CTG PBS Co-payment Measure improves access to PBS medicines for eligible Aboriginal and Torres Strait Islanders living with, or at risk of, chronic disease.
+The CTG PBS Co-payment Measure improves access to PBS medicines for eligible Aboriginal and Torres Strait Islander Australians living with, or at risk of, chronic disease.

-Eligible Aboriginal and Torres Strait Islanders living with or at risk of chronic disease have access to low cost or free Pharmaceutical Benefits Scheme (PBS) medicines.
+Eligible Aboriginal and Torres Strait Islander Australians living with or at risk of chronic disease have access to low cost or free Pharmaceutical Benefits Scheme (PBS) medicines.
 They can access these through the Closing the Gap (CTG) Pharmaceutical Benefits Scheme Co-payment Measure (the measure).

 A patient is eligible if they:

 - would experience setbacks in preventing or managing chronic disease if they didn’t take the prescribed PBS medicine